-The stuffing for this recipe is just freshly made croutons and Mozzarella cheese, tossed with basil pesto, some grated Parm, a few chopped cherry tomatoes, and toasted pine nuts.
+The stuffing for this recipe is just freshly made croutons and Mozzarella cheese, tossed with basil pesto, some grated Parmesan, a few chopped cherry tomatoes, and toasted pine nuts.

 Pesto Stuffed Zucchini

 - 2 cups of day old cubed bread*

-- 1 Tbsp butter
+- 1 tablespoon butter

-- 2 Tbsp pine nuts
+- 2 tablespoons pine nuts